 Topping the charts and making her name in the music world wasn’t enough for Rihanna.
 Here are all the different industries in which this multi-talented mogul has made her mark:

 Rihanna’s Acting Career

 The multitalented Rihanna has also proven she can act.
 In 2012, she made the transition to the silver screen in “Battleship,” which earned $303 million at the box office worldwide.
-Other Rihanna movies include “This Is the End,” “Annie,” and “Valerian and the City of a Thousand Planets”.
-Rihanna will also star in “Ocean’s 8,” set to be released June 8, 2018.
+Other Rihanna movies include “This Is the End,” “Annie,” “Valerian and the City of a Thousand Planets,” and “Ocean’s Eight.”

-She’s no stranger to the small screen either, with parts on “Love Thy Neighbor” and “Bates Motel.”
+She’s no stranger to the small screen either, with parts on “Love Thy Neighbor,” “Bates Motel” and “Guava Island.”

 Silver Screen Stars: 10 of the Richest Actresses of All Time